asyncapi/website/pages/docs/guides/index.md

 weight: 1
 ---

-## Guides: Define AsyncAPI features and capabilities
+## Guides: Teaches AsyncAPI's capabilities at a high level

-Welcome to AsyncAPI **Concepts**!
-Our Concepts section will define the concepts of AsyncAPI features and capabilities.
+Welcome to AsyncAPI **Guides**!
+Our Guides section teaches AsyncAPI's capabilities and features at a high level.

 <Remember>

-## Contribute to AsyncAPI Concepts
+## Contribute to AsyncAPI Guides
 Code isn't the only way to contribute to OSS; Dev Docs are a **huge** help that benefit the entire OSS ecosystem.
 At AsyncAPI, we value Doc contributions as much as every other type of contribution. ❤️

 To get started as a Docs contributor: